scikit-build/scikit-build-core/README.md

 - Better warnings, errors, and logging
 - No warning about unused variables
 - Automatically adds Ninja and/or CMake only as required
-- No dependency on setuptools, distutils, or wheel.
+- No dependency on setuptools, distutils, or wheel
-- Powerful config system, including config options support.
+- Powerful config system, including config options support
 - Automatic inclusion of site-packages in `CMAKE_PREFIX_PATH`
-- FindPython is backported if running on CMake < 3.26.1 (configurable), supports PyPY SOABI & Limited API / Stable ABI.
+- FindPython is backported if running on CMake < 3.26.1 (configurable), supports PyPY SOABI & Limited API / Stable ABI
 - Limited API / Stable ABI and pythonless tags supported via config option
 - No slow generator search, ninja/make or MSVC used by default, respects `CMAKE_GENERATOR`